Hi, I'm Jason

 Film Development

-I develop the film myself and make extremely high resolution scans of the developed negatives.
-The scanner is a Plustek 8100 dedicated film scanner that will provide more than enough DPI for professional photographic prints and reproduce even the finest grain and nuances of the film.
+I develop the film myself and create extremely high-resolution scans of the developed negatives.
+I use a Plustek 8100 dedicated film scanner, which provides more than enough resolution for professional photographic prints and captures even the finest grain and tonal nuances of the film.

 What I Do Differently

-I take a lot of pride in my photography.
-I want the photos to reflect reality as much as possible.
-Here are the rules I follow:
+I take a lot of pride in my photography, and I want my images to reflect reality as honestly as possible.
+These are the principles I follow:

 - No AI